wikimedia-incubator/libcidr/README.md

 In both cases, there are a few variables you can tweak to determine where things get installed.
-Generally, you should only need to set DESTDIR, and the other variables will be set based on that.
+Generally, you should only need to set PREFIX, and the other variables will be set based on that.
 See the beginning of the Makefile for more details if you need them.

-DESTDIR defaults to `/usr/local`, which is probably the right choice for most sites.
+PREFIX defaults to `/usr/local`, which is probably the right choice for most sites.
 Installation will install several things:

 - The shared library itself, in `${PREFIX}/lib`,